realworldocaml/book/en/imperative-programming.md

 ```

 As you can see, we now infer a weakly polymorphic type for the
-resulting function, and for good reason.
-There's nothing that tells
+resulting function.
+That's because there's nothing that guarantees
-us that `List.init` isn't creating a persistent `ref` somewhere inside
+that `List.init` isn't creating a persistent `ref` somewhere inside of
-of it that would be shared across multiple calls to `list_init_10`.
+it that would be shared across multiple calls to `list_init_10`.
+We
-We can eliminate this possibility, and at the same time get the
+can eliminate this possibility, and at the same time get the compiler
-compiler to infer a polymorphic type, by using explicit variables
+to infer a polymorphic type, by avoiding partial application.
-rather than partial application.

 ```frag
 ((typ ocamltop)(name imperative-programming/value_restriction.topscript)(part 7))